citeChris/100-days-of-code/python_notes.md

 # 🐍 Python Learning: Day 2

 ## Today's Focus: Variables & f-strings (Theory)
 Today I focused on understanding the core building blocks of Python logic.
-Even though I didn't write executable scripts today, I mastered the following concepts:
+Even though I didn't write codes today, I mastered the following:

 ### 1. Variables (The Containers)
 * **What they are:** Names that hold data values.